catalyzeio/guide-api/getting_started/README.md

 We will be configuring the users such that Alice belongs to the **Supervisor** role, granting her the ability to create, read, update and delete any information within the application.
 As a regular user, Bob only has access to his data, and data that has been explicitly shared with him.

 Managing users and roles to protect Protected Health Information (PHI) is an important aspect of building any Health IT application.
-We will cover additional cababilities for managing and protecting PHI in future chapters.
+We will cover additional capabilities for managing and protecting PHI in future chapters.

 ### Create Alice